DoDAO-io/dodao-solidity-course/generated/topics/expression-control.md

 ## Expressions and Control Structures

-This chapter covers how to write expressions and covers the various Control Structures like if/else , for etc.
+This chapter covers if/else statements and loops in solidity, as well as the break, continue, and return keywords.
+It also covers function calls, both internal and external.

 ## Links
 [Reading List](./../../generated/readings/expression_control.md)